mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 ## Spatial Analysis in Epidemiology

 To apply these concepts to specific spatial analysis, we will continue to use the Georgia *very low birthweight* dataset used in the previous module of the eBook.
-As a reminder, this is a county-level dataset for the $n=159$ Georgia Counties containing the county of all live births (denominator) as well as the count of VLBW births (weight at birth < 1500 grams) babies in 2018-2019.
+As a reminder, this is a county-level dataset for the $n=159$ Georgia Counties containing the count of all live births (denominator) as well as the count of VLBW births (weight at birth < 1500 grams) babies in 2018-2019.
 These data were derived from the [Georgia OASIS website](https://oasis.state.ga.us/).